German Cockroaches, Appearance, Life Cycle and Behavior Patterns

 Omnivorous Feeding Habits

-Although notoriously adaptable, German cockroaches are true omnivores that exploit almost any organic resource, from fats, starches, sugars, and meats to non-food materials like paper, glue, leather, and even shed skins.
+Although notoriously adaptable, German cockroaches are true omnivores that exploit almost any organic resource in their environment — from fats, starches, sugars, and meats to non-food items like paper, glue, leather, and even shed skins.
+Their feeding behavior across such a wide variety of sources is a core reason they’re so difficult to starve out of an established habitat.

 Health and Control Challenges

-Greedy appetites don’t just fuel German cockroaches—they amplify health risks and make control harder.
+Greedy appetites don’t just fuel German cockroaches — they amplify health risks and make control harder.
 They contaminate food, utensils, and surfaces with saliva, feces, and body parts, spreading bacteria like Salmonella, E. coli, and Shigella, plus pathogens tied to typhoid, cholera, dysentery, and gastroenteritis.
+These diseases pose real risks for humans, especially people living in multi-unit homes where a cockroach infestation can spread between units.

 You can face diarrhea, cramps, and severe infections if you’re immunocompromised.
-In hospitals, they carry opportunistic bacteria, including Staphylococcus aureus, Pseudomonas aeruginosa, and resistant strains.
+In hospitals and restaurants, they carry opportunistic bacteria, including Staphylococcus aureus, Pseudomonas aeruginosa, and resistant strains — making pest control a regulatory requirement in food service environments.

-Their allergens build up in droppings and cast skins, triggering sneezing, runny nose, watery eyes, rashes, cough, and wheezing, and they worsen asthma—especially in children and urban communities.
+Their allergens build up in droppings and cast skins — including shed exoskeleton versions left along walls and baseboards — triggering sneezing, runny nose, watery eyes, rashes, cough, and wheezing, and they worsen asthma — especially in children and urban communities.
+Clutter and items stored on floors make allergen accumulation worse by giving shed skins more places to collect undisturbed.

 Frequently Asked Questions